-The Dire The Director of the Fine Arts Museums should: 4.1 Evaluate reasons for the absent days and develop policies to reduce absenteeism.
+The Dir rector of the Fine Arts Museums should: 4.1 Evaluate reasons for the absent days and develop policies to reduce absenteeism.
 Such policies could include modified assignments to encourage permanent security guard staff who are on leave to return to work.
 1 4.2 Collaborate with the City's Director of Labor Relations to revise side letters of agreement or past practices that give assignment preference to permanent staff or restrict assignment of temporary security guards.
-2
+2 de Young Legion of Honor